STAFF CONTACT INFORMATION

 Pam Blevins Hinkle, Director

-With 28 years of nonprofit management experience and 18 years as a choral conductor, Pam has lived her life at the intersection of the arts, religion, and civic life.
+With 30 years of nonprofit management experience and 20 years as a choral conductor, Pam has lived her life at the intersection of the arts, religion, and civic life.

 Pam is also an instrumentalist, choral conductor, songwriter, and workshop leader.
-In 2003 she received a Creative Renewal Arts Fellowship from the Arts Council of Indianapolis through which she studied drumming (with ethnomusicologist Sally Childs-Helton), music improvisation (with cellist David Darling, founder of Music For People), as well as chant and ritual song.
-She has served as choral director for college, church, and commmunity choirs, including 13 years as artistic director of the Indianapolis Women‘s Chorus, and 12 years as choir director at the Midwest Unitarian Universalist Summer Assembly, and 10 years as music director/producer of Indy's annual Winter Solstice Celebration.
+In 2003 she received a Creative Renewal Arts Fellowship from the Arts Council of Indianapolis through which she studied drumming (with ethnomusicologist Sally Childs-Helton), music improvisation (with cellist David Darling, founder of Music For People), as well as chant and ritual song from many traditions.
+She has served as choral director for college, church, and commmunity choirs, including 13 years as artistic director of the Indianapolis Women‘s Chorus, 18 years as choir director at the Midwest Unitarian Universalist Summer Assembly, and 10 years as music director/producer of Indy's annual Winter Solstice Celebration.
 Pam is also a member of THIN AIR, an improvisational ensemble, and leads workshops in chant, body music, and music improvisation for numerous community organizations and choirs throughout the Midwest.
 She is also assistant chair of the Board of Visitors for Butler University's Jordan College of Arts, advisory board member for the Fine Arts Program at Ivy Tech Community College-Central Indiana, and member of the Race and Cultural Relations Leadership Network, Greater Indianapolis Progress Committee.

 A native Hoosier, Kelley completed her Bachelor's degree in sociology and history from Ball State University and earned her Master's degree in public history from IUPUI.
 She has previously served as the Education Director for the Indiana Medical History Museum and Director of Education and Community Engagement for the Indiana Historical Society, where she worked for 10 years.